neoaggelos/cluster-api-provider-lxc/docs/book/src/tutorial/quick-start.md

 # Quick Start

-In this tutorial, we will deploy a single-node Incus (or Canonical LXD) server, use a local kind as a management cluster, deploy cluster-api-provider-lxc and create a secret with credentials.
+In this tutorial, we will deploy a single-node Incus (or Canonical LXD) server, use a local kind as a management cluster, deploy cluster-api-provider-incus and create a secret with credentials.
 Finally, we will provision a development workload cluster and interact with it.

 ## Table Of Contents